The Sepoy Mutiny: When India rose up against the British East India Company

 One of the most brutal episodes of the mutiny occurred in Cawnpore (now Kanpur).

-The British troops eventually regained control of Cawnpore, but not before hundreds of innocent people had been killed.
+The British troops eventually regained control of Cawnpore, but not in time to prevent the atrocity from happening.

 Siege of Lucknow

-The city was defended by rebel Sepoys under Nana Sahib Peshwa.
-These were later joined by troops from Awadh, led by Begum Hazrat Mahal.
+They were besieged by rebel sepoys under Nana Sahib Peshwa and later joined by troops from Avadh (also known as Awadh), led by Begum Hazrat Mahal.

 Another relief force was subsequently sent, which was also defeated in the First Battle of Lucknow on 30 July 1857.

-In September 1857, a small British force managed to break through the rebel defenses and establish a foothold in Lucknow.
+In September 1857, a small British force managed to break through the rebel defenses and reach the Residency, but the force had lost too many troops in reaching them and it was too risky to evacuate the civilians.

-The rebels cut off all supplies to the garrison, and it was not until November that relief arrived.
+By this stage, the rebels cut off all supplies to the garrison, and it was not until November that further troops arrived under Lieutenant General Sir Colin Campbell.

 The Second Battle of Lucknow ended with the relief of the Residency on 16 November 1857.